cooperative-computing-lab/cctools/doc/manuals/makeflow/index.md

 using the [TaskVine](../taskvine/index.md) system and submitting workers via the cluster's normal submission mechanism.

-However, if you have a system similar to Torque, SGE, or PBS which submits jobs with commands like "qsub", you can inform Makeflow of those commands and use the `cluster` driver.
+However, if you have a system similar to Torque, UGE, or PBS which submits jobs with commands like "qsub", you can inform Makeflow of those commands and use the `cluster` driver.
 For this to work, it is assumed there is a distributed filesystem shared (like NFS) shared across all nodes of the